Uncovering The History of Pattyn Products

 Pierre P. Pattyn from Detroit Free Press Article (Sep 15, 1951) - (“Broker-Inventor Held” 7).

-Unfortunately it's not really known if Pattyn had an active role in designing any of the iconic lighting his company was known for or if it was all staff and contract designed.
+Unfortunately it's not really known if Pattyn had an active role in designing any of the iconic lighting his company was known for or if it was all employee/contract designed.
 The only known lighting patent that was issued to Pierre Pattyn was a 1952 patent for a three-way push button switch (Pattyn Push-Button Multiple Switch) that was used in the later models of spun aluminum lamps like the one featured in a rare advertisement from the Better Homes and Gardens July 1950 issue (Modern Products Corporation 167).
 These special patented push button switches were made of crystal clear acrylic or lucite, making them especially rare and valuable today.

 Pierre P. Pattyn Patent 1952 for Three Way Push Button Switch